jingelhag/consid_projekt/README.md

 ## Project description and features

-This is library database viewer that holds functionality to handle times in a library.
+This is library database viewer that holds functionality to handle itmes in a library.
 It also can manage employees.
 For more detailed information on what features the application has, problem description can be found in this zip-file.
 Here one can read on what one can or can't do.

 ### Installation